jwcmitchell/playbook_famous_phonegap/README.md

 Available at http://www.practicalguidetomobileapps.com/

 My name is Nicholas Reed.
 I'm a web developer in the Bay Area, and this is the "Playbook" that I use while developing apps for Android and iOS.
-I'm a proponent of this technique:
+I'm a proponent of this technique when you want:

-> "when you want the __speed__ of prototyping, with the __quality__ of native."
+> "the __speed__ of prototyping, with the __quality__ of native."

 Instead of writing with Java, Obj-C, or C#, you'll write in Javascript, using the Famo.us framework for your display code using very little HTML.
 We'll use the Cordova toolchain, and PhoneGap Build, to wrap the code and produce native binaries for iOS and Android.
 Hopefully Windows soon too.